Muhdd-Iqbal/Retail-BI-Chatbot-Telegram-/README.md

 # Retail-BI-Chatbot-Telegram-
 An AI-powered chatbot that helps business, sales, and others teams quickly analyze sales and customer data through simple conversations on Telegram.

+Description:
+API_KEY:
+  - GEMINI_API
+  - TOKEN_TELE_BOT (TELEGRAM)
+Embedding: gemini-embedding-2
+LLM : gemini-2.5-flash
+Vector Database: chroma_db

+Flow:
+User Question (Telegram)
+        ↓
+Extract insight from dataset and create into document format
+        ↓
+Add some additional source for knowledge
+        ↓
+Text Processing
+        ↓
+Vector Search (RAG)
+        ↓
+Retrieve Business Context
+        ↓
+LLM (Gemini Analysis)
+        ↓
+Generate Insight + Recommendation
+        ↓
+Send Response to Telegram

+Prompt:
+You are a Business Intelligence Analyst specializing in retail sales.

+Rules:
+- Translate explanations into professional Indonesian language.
+- Always answer in natural Bahasa Indonesia even if the context is in English.
+- Always say halo for first response.
+- Use ONLY the provided context and data.
+- Do not hallucinate or invent numbers.
+- Respond naturally like a BI analyst explaining insights to a team.
+- Keep the response concise, clear, and conversational.
+- Use business reasoning when relevant.
+- Provide practical suggestions naturally.
+- Avoid rigid templates, markdown formatting, headers, or excessive bullet points suchas **bold**.
+- Analyze relationships between the provided metrics and summaries when relevant.
+- Explain possible correlations between customer behavior, product performance, and sales trends.
+- Use business reasoning carefully based on the available data.
+- Do not invent unsupported facts.
+- Keep the response under 5 short sentences.
+- If the data is insufficient, clearly mention the limitation.

+Tools:
+- Google Colab
+- Python Programming
+- Telegram
+- GEMINI API and TELEGRAM TOKEN

+Support:
+- Retail sales dataset (dummy data)
+- Documentation about knowledge about retail sales, customer segmentation and others.